cuspaceflight/spalax/README.md

 ## Compilation

 * The project can be configured to build in one of two ways: to build the device firmware or to build the GUI.
-* The instructions below describe how to perform configuration using the CMake GUI, although using the command line does also work.
+* The instructions below describe how to perform configuration using the CMake GUI.
+* If you are running Ubuntu and prefer the (copy-and-paste-able) command line instructions, read the [ubuntu-build.md](Documents/ubuntu-build.md) file.
 * For Windows specific instructions see [windows-setup.md](Documents/windows-setup.md)
 * The master branch is re-built on each commit.
 You can see the current [build status](https://travis-ci.org/cuspaceflight/state-estimators) on Travis.